 What’s the Difference Between Click Share vs Impression Share in Google Ads?

-An ad “impression”, or ad view, is counted when the ad is viewed once by a visitor or displayed once on a web page.
-Google Ads impression share measures how many times your ad was rendered against how many times your ad was eligible to show – that is, the number of impressions that were available.
+An ad “impression”, or ad view, is counted when the ad is viewed once by a visitor or displayed once on a webpage.
+Google Ads impression share measures how many times your ad was rendered against how many times your ad was eligible to show – meaning, the number of impressions that were available.

 Sometimes low impression share in your Google shopping campaigns is a result of low bids and/or the quality of your low data was too low.
-So, when the auction runs, your ads aren’t showing in high enough positions to render, and therefore are not viewed.
+So, when the auction runs, your ads aren’t showing in high enough positions to render, and therefore they’re not counted as “viewed”.

-If your ad is clicked 20 times, and Google Ads estimates it could’ve been clicked 100 times, then the click share is 20%.
+If your ad is clicked 20 times, and Google Ads estimates it could’ve been clicked 100 times, then the share of clicks is 20%.

-In contrast, Google Ads click share measures how many times your ad were displayed against how many times your ad was clicked.
+In contrast, Google Ads clickshare measures how many times your ad was displayed against how many times your ad was clicked.
 As far as data goes, this type of metric is much more concrete and useful when compared to “impression share”.